kevinkoo001/CCR/README.md

 ### Notes for CCR build
 The build script:
 * Requires at least 8GB memory and 30GB HDD space
-* Installs `protoc`, `shuffleInfo.so`, and necessary packages in your system
+* Installs `protoc`, `shuffleInfo.so`, and other necessary packages on your system
-* Does not install compiler and linker but create symbolic links instead
+* Does not install the compiler and linker, but creates symbolic links instead
-* Changes a default linker to `ld.gold` at the build time, and to `ld-new` in the end
+* Changes the default linker to `ld.gold` at build time, and to `ld-new` at the end

-> Note the script has been tested on Ubuntu 16.04 only (gcc 5.4 and gold 1.11 have been installed by default).
+> Note that the script has been tested on Ubuntu 16.04 only (using the default gcc 5.4 and gold 1.11).
-If you have failed to build everything at the first attempt, you may want to change the default linker to system gold linker before rerun the build script.
+If you have failed to build everything at the first attempt, you may want to change the default linker to the system's gold linker before runing the build script again.

 ### Build with Docker
-A Docker script is available for Docker's container image with ease.
+A Docker script is available for easily testing CCR within a Docker container.
 The following commands show how to install Docker and how to generate the CCR container.
 ```
 $ curl -fsSL https://get.docker.com/ | sudo sh